-Unlike ESG and SRI, impact investing is more of making private investments to make a positive societal impact.
+Unlike ESG and SRI, impact investing is more about making private investments to impact society positively.
 Here are excellent examples of impact investing:

 The Gates Foundation

-Bill & Melinda Gates Foundation is one of the widely known forms of impact investing.
-Launched by the Windows pioneer with an endowment of almost $50 billion, the Gates foundation engages in philanthropic missions.
+Bill & Melinda Gates Foundation is a widely known form of impact investing.
+Launched by the Windows pioneer with an endowment of almost $50 billion, the Gates Foundation engages in philanthropic missions.